ZeroQuant-V2: Exploring Post-training Quantization in LLMs from Comprehensive Study to Low Rank Compensation

-We provide model size and model quality trade-offs of models from \opt and \bloom families in~\fref{fig:main_figure}.
-As can be seen, using \ptq optimization methods from~\cite{yao2022zeroquant,frantar2022gptq} and fine-grained quantization, we set up a new quantization Pareto frontier for \llms.
-Meanwhile, we recommend the following setting for quantizing \llms (note that activation quantization should be only applied if necessary): (1) For larger models (>10B), fine-grained (block size 64--256) 4-bit weight quantization plus 8-bit activation quantization (block size 64--256) with \ptq methods can be used for real deployment; (2) For middle-size models (<10B and >1B), per-row INT8 quantization plus fine-grained (block size 64--256) INT8 activation quantization can be used with \ptq methods from~\cite{frantar2022gptq,yao2022zeroquant}; (3) For smaller models (<1B), directly apply per-row W8A8 (INT8 weight and INT8 activation) \rtn is enough based on~\cite{yao2022zeroquant}.
+In~\fref{fig:main_figure}, we provide model size and quality trade-offs for both \opt and \bloom families.
+As can be seen, using \lorc on top of \ptq methods from~\cite{yao2022zeroquant,frantar2022gptq} and fine-grained quantization, we set a new quantization Pareto frontier for \llms.
+Meanwhile, we recommend the following setting for quantizing \llms with LoRC (Note that activation quantization should be only applied if necessary): (1) For larger models (>10B), fine-grained (block size 64--256) 4-bit weight quantization plus 8-bit activation quantization (block size 64--256) with \ptq can be used for real deployment; (2) For middle-size models (<10B and >1B), per-row INT8 quantization plus fine-grained (block size 64--256) INT8 activation quantization can be used with \ptq from~\cite{frantar2022gptq,yao2022zeroquant}; (3) For smaller models (<1B), per-row W8A8 (INT8 weight and INT8 activation) \rtn is enough based on~\cite{yao2022zeroquant}.